TanStack/table/docs/api/features/pagination.md

 ## State

-Pagination state is stored on the table instance using the following shape:
+Pagination state is stored on the table using the following shape:

 ```tsx
 export type PaginationState = {